drik98/home-assistant-configs/README.md

 ```

 Note that the user here is `hendrik` and the hostname is `raspberrypi` this was configured when setting up the raspbi using [this guide](https://www.tim-kleyersburg.de/articles/home-assistant-with-docker-2022/).
 The password for `hendrik` should be available through 1password.

+## Additional Configurations

+The docker-compose.yml expects some environment variables to be set in order to work.
+This can be achieved by
+creating an `.env`-file in the root of this repository.
+The necessary variables are:

+- `CLOUDFLARE_TUNNEL_TOKEN`: The token created on cloudflare